 Kangchenjunga is the third highest peak in the world.
 This trek is one of the best treks in Nepal that granting an incredible opportunity to experience completely different vegetation and fauna, remoteness, glorious mountain landscapes, as well as nice native culture.

 The Kanchenjunga ‘Five Treasures of Snow’ (“kang” – “snow” or “ice” “chen” – “great” “jun” – “treasure” “inga” – “five”) which is in credit to the five summits which form up Kanchanjunga, is typically worshiped by the local people.
 While on the route you’ll be able to notice many tiny communities their customs and tradition.
-Limbu, Rai, Sherpa, and Gurung are the most ethnic inhabitants in this zone.
+Limbu, Sherpa, Rai and Gurung are the most ethnic inhabitants in this zone.
 Hey, never miss the chance to test Tongba, a warm and soft local alcohol, that is offered in the brass ringed wood pot.

 The Kanchenjunga trek starts from Suketar in Taplejung district, which is typically accessible by domestic plane, or as an alternative, is also approachable by a road from Basantapur.
-The long trek on a less populated route is somewhat plus point for us, with an artless perception of lifestyle in Nepalese rural area and its eye-catching scenery.
+The long trek on a less populated route is somewhat plus point for us, with an artless perception of lifestyle in Nepalese rural areas and its eye-catching scenery.

 Kanchenjunga Trek Itinerary

 |Day 2||Free in Kathmandu for sightseeing and pre trip briefing and gear check.|

 |Day 3||Fly to Taplejung and trek to Lali Kharka.||2276m||3 hrs.|

 |Day 4||Trek to Khesewa.||2120m||5 - 6 hrs.|